Featured On

 Ride Or Die: 10 Ridiculous Vehicles From Around The World

 Me: Hola!
-How do get to _______?
+How do get you to _______?
 Local: No problem!
-Take a tricycle going that way, and then get onto a jeepney and no problem!
+Take tricycle going that way, and then get jeepney.
+No problem!

-The World’s Best Luxury Train Trips: Saying Farewell To The Presidential Train
+The World’s Best Luxury Train Trips: Portugal’s The Presidential Train

 Like the famous Orient Express, Portugal’s own The Presidential Train is a perennial member on the exclusive list of the world’s most luxurious train trips.